icaros-usc/pyribs/README.md

-[Quality diversity (QD) optimization](https://arxiv.org/abs/2012.04322) is a subfield of optimization where solutions generated cover every point in a behavior space while simultaneously maximizing (or minimizing) a single objective.
-QD algorithms within the MAP-Elites family of QD algorithms produce heatmaps (archives) as output where each cell contains the best discovered representative of a region in behavior space.
+[Quality diversity (QD) optimization](https://arxiv.org/abs/2012.04322) is a subfield of optimization where solutions generated cover every point in a _measure_ space while simultaneously maximizing (or minimizing) a single _objective_.
+QD algorithms within the MAP-Elites family of QD algorithms produce heatmaps (archives) as output where each cell contains the best discovered representative of a region in measure space.

+> In the QD literature, measure function outputs have also been referred to as
+> "behavior characteristics," "behavior descriptors," or "feature descriptors."

 While many QD libraries exist, this particular library aims to be the QD analog to the [pycma](https://pypi.org/project/cma/) library (a single objective